MrShoenel/anti-pattern-models/notebooks/fire-drill-technical-report.md

 student_projects <- read.csv(file = "../data/student-projects.csv", sep = ";")
 ```

-We have a total of:
+In the first batch, we have a total of:

 -   Nine projects,
 -   37 authors that authored 1219 commits total which are of type